What Your Day-To-Day Could Look Like as a Dental Hygienist

 Ways to Become a Dental Hygienist

 The amount of time it will take to become a dental hygienist depends on the institution you attend as well as the degree pathway you choose.
 Most dental offices require at least an associate’s degree in dental hygiene to practice in a dental office.
-Herzing offers an Associate Degree in Dental Assisting that can be completed in as little as 24 months.
+Herzing offers an Associate Degree in Dental Assisting that can be completed in as few as 20 months.
 However, while dental assistants have some of the responsibilities as dental hygienists, the two careers are different.

 At Herzing University, students can be ready for a career as a dental hygienist in as few as 36 months, by earning their Bachelor of Science in Dental Hygiene.
 If you’re interested in pursuing a career in both dental hygiene and dental assisting, Herzing’s Bachelor of Science in Dental Hygiene - Bridge program allows you to complete your associate's degree and continue towards your bachelor's degree.
 The bridge program allows you to work and gain real-world experience while earning your degree.